 Students should, however, see themselves as working for the entire organization If they find that they have free time, they should offer to help even the more junior staffers.
 They'll appreciate the offer and may be able to return the favor by inviting students to interesting meetings or asking for their input on their projects.

 If a student has a problem with their direct supervisor, it is perfectly acceptable to speak to their direct supervisor to get their concerns addressed.
 However, it is advisable to speak to a member of the Placement Team before a student does so as we may be able to provide assistance or another point of contact in the company.

 How far can students expect to commute?

-Shanowen Square is located approximately 3 miles from Dublin city centre, across from the campus of Dublin City University in the Glasnevin/Santry neighborhood.
+Shanowen Square is located approximately 3 miles from Dublin city center, across from the campus of Dublin City University in the Glasnevin/Santry neighborhood.
 Although Dublin is a small city, it has terrible traffic and a public transportation system that is still trying to catch up to massive population growth.
 Shanowen Square is well served by public transportation with a number of buses running frequently to the city center, as well as connection services to the DAR commuter train service.
 Although it is a 15 minute bus ride to the city center, during rush hour it is not unusual for a commute to take at least an hour each way.
 A taxi costs approximately 13 Euros.
 Students definitely be able to "whinge" (complain) like a native Dub after a few days – everyone is in the same boat (or bus or train or tram).